84 Lumber: Philanthropy

 The Boy Scouts, Justin Jennings Foundation, Habitat for Humanity, Musicians' Village, Red Cross, and United Way are among the organizations and individuals 84 Lumber has supported over the years.

 In 2019, 84 Lumber gave a total of $1.39 million in charitable donations.
 The same year, the company launched a national partnership with the Fisher House Foundation to show its continued support for military veterans and their families.
 In May 2019, the company provided $25,000 to Friends of the Pittsburgh Fisher House, and an additional $500,000 donation for the Fisher House Foundation to continue to build new houses, similar to the one underway in New Orleans.

 The company continues to support local and national nonprofit organizations, including making a half million dollar donation to the Pittsburgh Community Food Bank in 2020 to help its community during the coronavirus pandemic.

-Veteran Support
+Support for U.S. military veterans

 The company is a major partner of the Fisher House Foundation, which provides temporary housing for friends and family of those being cared for at a nearby VA hospital.
 As of June 2020, 84 Lumber has donated more than $1.1 million to the Foundation.
 The company actively recruits veterans for employment, with more than 10 percent of all employees having a military background.